yo1dog/controls-dat-json/README.md

 `notes`                   | Notes about this control configuration (not user friendly).
 `playerControlSetIndexes`  | A helper array that contains the index of the control set that supports each player.
 For example, `playerControlSetIndexes[1]` is the index of the control set in `controlSets` that supports player 2.
 `controlSets`             | List of [control sets](#controlset) in this configuration.
 `menuButtons`             | List of buttons that are used to navigate or start the game.
 This is where you will find "start" and "select" buttons if they are separate from the players' control set.
-For the list of valid button descriptors see [`/json/menuButtonDescriptors.json`](https://github.com/yo1dog/controls-dat-json/blob/master/json/menuButtonDescriptors.json).
+For the list of valid button descriptors see [Menu Button Descriptors](#menu-button-descriptors).

 ### ControlSet